rayngrowingsystems/RVS-A_custom_scripts/README.md

 - `type` - Defines the UI element type (see [Available UI elements in the UI dialogues](#available-ui-elements-in-the-ui-dialogues))
 - `value` - Default value (either float, integer or bool)

-Here is an example of the content of a config file for an analysis script.
+Here is an example of the content of a config file for an analysis script:

 ```json
 {